Henry Peter: Life

 Peter has been very active in associations and committees related to business law, chairing the Geneva Business Law Association from 2003 to 2006 and being appointed as member of the Debt restructuring procedure expert group by the Swiss Federal Department of Justice from 2003 to 2008.
 He also sat on the Board of the Swiss Arbitration Association and was chair of its Swiss Italian section from its creation in 2003 until 2023.

-In the field of sports law, he has been Vice-President of the Swiss sports disciplinary chamber of the Swiss Olympic Association since 2001, a member of the FIA ethics committee (2014-2022) and sat on the Permanent Arbitral Tribunal of the 31st, 32nd, 33rd and 36th America's Cups.
+In the field of sports law, he has been Vice-President of the Swiss sports disciplinary chamber of the Swiss Olympic Association (2001-2024), a member of the FIA ethics committee (2014-2022) and sat on the Permanent Arbitral Tribunal of the 31st, 32nd, 33rd and 36th editions of the America's Cups.

 Henry Peter has also been sitting on the board of directors of several companies, including Swiss Life, Lombard Odier and Italian luxury fashion house Ermenegildo Zegna.
 He was also Honorary Consul to Sweden for Italian-speaking Switzerland from 1994 to 2010 and as such has been awarded the Royal Order of the Polar Star in 2005.

 In parallel to his activities as a business lawyer, he became a professor at the Faculty of Law of the University of Geneva after receiving his PhD from there in 1988.
 He taught corporate law and sports law, while progressively holding several important positions within the institution.
 From 2006 to 2017, he headed the Business Law Department of the Faculty of Law, and in 2017, he created the Geneva Centre for Philanthropy, serving as its Head until the end of 2024.
-Shortly after announcing the creation of the Media Philanthropy Initiative, he takes over the management of the Aventinus Foundation, which owns the daily newspaper Le Temps.
-He is also Chairman of the Sports Commission and a member of the Audit Committee of the University.
+Shortly after announcing the creation of the Media Philanthropy Initiative, he is appointed chairman of the board of the Aventinus Foundation, which owns the daily newspaper Le Temps.
+He is also Chairman of the Sports Commission and a member of the Audit Committee of the University, amongst others.

-In Ticino, where he lives, he is a member of the board of the Università della Svizzera Italiana (USI), chairman of the board of the Foundation for the Lugano Faculties of USI, and President of the foundation board of the Museum of Art of Italian Switzerland (MASILugano).
+In Ticino, where he lives, he is a member of the board of the Università della Svizzera Italiana (USI), chairman of the board of the Foundation for the Lugano Faculties of USI, and President of the foundation board of the Museum of Art of Italian Switzerland (MASILugano), and chairman of the Babel Festival, dedicated to literature and translations.

 In the course of his academic career, he has been involved in other institutions, notably the Jean Moulin University Lyon 3 in France, the University of Fribourg, the International Academy of Sport Science and Technology of Lausanne, the Swiss Judicial Academy of Neuchâtel, the Duke Summer Institute, the University of Zurich and the University of Italian Switzerland.

 On 14 July 2021, Henry Peter was made a Knight of the French Legion of Honour.